martijn/xsv/README.md

 [![Travis CI](https://img.shields.io/travis/martijn/xsv/master)](https://travis-ci.org/martijn/xsv)
 [![Yard Docs](http://img.shields.io/badge/yard-docs-blue.svg)](https://rubydoc.info/github/martijn/xsv)

+**This is an experimental branch with a pure-Ruby XML parser that perform well in any Ruby implementation.
+Use at your own risk.**

 Xsv is a fast, lightweight parser for Office Open XML spreadsheet files (commonly known as Excel or .xlsx files).
 It strives to be minimal in the sense that it provides nothing a CSV reader wouldn't, meaning it only